 As part of the digital.unison work programme, UNISON regions and branches are being offered the opportunity to run their consultative ballots through national digital systems.

-A couple of small trials in 2016 (for Ambulance workers in England and as part of consultation around UNISON’s Labour Leadership nomination) showed that a centrally-provided digital consultation process could bring the following benefits:
+A couple of small trials (for Ambulance workers in England and as part of consultation around UNISON’s Labour Leadership nomination) showed a centrally-provided digital consultation process could bring the following benefits:

 - Provide better data to help UNISON make decisions around statutory ballots.
 The digital consultation is run as one-member-one-vote.
 This allows us to report on (and project against) participation rates in statutory ballots in advance based on participation rates in the consultation.
 It also allows for analysis of turnout or results by a number of RMS data fields: branch, job title, employer, workplace etc.